MultiverseLearningProducts/swe/src/mod2/wk1/day4.md

 change(sampleStudent, sampleCourse);

-console.log(sampleStudent, sampleCourse.name, sampleCourse.grade); // <--- what will be logged?
+// What will be logged?
+console.log(sampleStudent, sampleCourse.name, sampleCourse.grade);
 ```

 The answers might surprise you!
 Let's come back to that shortly.
 For now, cast your mind back to day one when we spoke about primitives.
 As you'll know, primitives can't be modified after they've been created, whereas objects and arrays can.
 Primitives are `immutable`; arrays and objects are `mutable`.